drona-aes/drona-aes.github.io/README.md

 # drona.info

-Info page for 'Drona Academy of Engineering Studies'
+Webpage for 'Drona Academy of Engineering Studies'